apache/drill/_docs/connect-a-data-source/036-configuring-storage-plugins.md

 ---
 title: "Configuring Storage Plugins"
-date: 2018-07-06 21:03:52 UTC
+date: 2018-07-06 21:21:28 UTC
 parent: "Storage Plugin Configuration"
 ---

 Storage plugins enable Drill to access data sources.
 Drill provides a default set of storage plugin configurations upon installation.
 However, you can modify the storage plugin configurations, as  described in following sections.
 When you modify storage plugin configurations on one Drill node in a Drill cluster, Drill broadcasts the information to the other Drill nodes to synchronize the storage plugin configurations across all of the Drill nodes.

-Starting in Drill 1.14, you can use the `storage-plugins-override.conf` file to store your custom storage plugin configurations, as described in the Storage Plugins Configurations File topic below.
+Starting in Drill 1.14, you can use the `storage-plugins-override.conf` file to store your custom storage plugin configurations, as described in the [Storage Plugins Configurations File]({{site.baseurl}}/docs/configuring-storage-plugins/#configuring-storage-plugins-with-the-storage-plugins-override.conf-file) topic below.

 Once you decide how you want to configure storage plugins in Drill, you may also want to reference [Plugin Configuration Basics]({{site.baseurl}}/docs/plugin-configuration-basics/) for configuration details, such as supported data sources and file formats.